THEOplayer/react-native-theoplayer/doc/custom-ios-framework.md

 - copy the generated xcframework for tvOS to **[YourApplicationFolder]/ios/TheoSdk/Frameworks/tvos/THEOplayerSDK.xcframework**.

 ### Prepare TheoSDK/THEOplayerSDK-basic.podscpec
-Add a new THEOplayerSDK-basic.podspec file to the new TheoSDK folder (**[YourApplicationFolder]/ios/THEOplayerSDK-basic.podspec**) with the following contents:
+Add a new THEOplayerSDK-basic.podspec file to the new TheoSDK folder (**[YourApplicationFolder]/ios/THEOplayerSDK-basic.podspec**) with the following example contents (below has Ads feature added in the custom build):
 ```
 Pod::Spec.new do |s|